SUNCAT-Center/catmap/tutorials/ase_database/README.md

  - `data['BEEFvdW_contribs']`
  - `data['frequencies']`

-`site` is not recognized by default, but can be switched on by the option `site_specific` as seen further below.
+`site` is not recognized by default, but can be switched on by a parameter `site_specific` as seen further below.
 Please also see the end of this page if you are using jvoss/ase-espresso.

 ## How to import the data